roq-trading/roq-phemex-futures/src/roq/phemex_futures/index.rst

   This seems intermittent and we have not yet found a good explanation for this.
   Upon seeing the error message, the gateway proceeds to disconnecting and trying again.

+* The REST connection will only report the "pending" order status.
+  The final confirmation will arrive on the WS connection.

+* The exchange only support cancel-replace (not modify)

 References
 ----------